-Under the fair value measurement method, the Bank measures servicing rights at fair value at each reporting date and reports changes in the fair value of servicing assets in earnings in the period in which changes occur.
-The Bank maintained servicing rights of \$31 thousand and \$25 thousand at December 31, 2016 and 2015, respectively.
+The Bank has elected the fair value option for servicing rights.
+The Bank measures servicing rights at fair value at each reporting date and reports changes in the fair value of servicing assets in earnings in the period in which changes occur.
+The Bank maintained servicing rights of \$69 thousand and \$31 thousand at December 31, 2017 and 2016, respectively.

 Federal Home Loan Bank Stock - As a member of the Federal Home Loan Bank System, the Bank is required to maintain an investment in the capital stock of the Federal Home Loan Bank of San Francisco ("FHLB") based upon the size and profile of its balance sheet and the level of its FHLB advances.
 The Bank's investment in FHLB stock is carried at cost, is classified as a restricted security, and is periodically evaluated for impairment based upon ultimate recovery of par value.
 Both cash and stock dividends are reported as income.
-The Bank's investment in FHLB stock was \$2.9 million and \$2.6 million at December 31, 2016 and 2015, respectively.
+The Bank's investment in FHLB stock was \$3.2 million and \$2.9 million at December 31, 2017 and 2016, respectively.

 Income Taxes - Income tax expense is the total of the current year income tax due or refundable plus the change in deferred tax assets and liabilities.
 The Bank accounts for income taxes under the asset and liability method.
 Under this method, deferred tax assets and deferred tax liabilities are recognized for future tax consequences attributable to temporary differences between the financial statement carrying amounts of certain existing assets and liabilities, and their respective bases for Federal income and California franchise taxes.
-Deferred tax assets and liabilities are calculated by applying current effective tax rates against future deductible or taxable amounts.
+Deferred tax assets and liabilities are calculated by applying current marginal tax rates against future deductible or taxable amounts.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in earnings in the period that includes the enactment date.
 Future tax benefits attributable to temporary differences are recognized to the extent the realization of such benefits is more likely than not.

 Accounting for Uncertainty in Income Taxes - The Bank considers all tax positions recognized in its financial statements for the likelihood of realization.
 When tax returns are filed, it is highly likely that some positions taken would be sustained upon examination by the taxing authorities, while others are subject to uncertainty about the merits of the position taken or the amount of the position that ultimately would be sustained.
-The benefit of a tax position is recognized in the financial statements in the period during which, based upon all available evidence, management believes it is more likely than not that the position staken are not offset or aggregated with other positions.
+The benefit of a tax position is recognized in the financial statements in the period during which, based upon all available evidence, management believes it is more likely than not that the position will be sustained upon examination, including the resolution of appeals or litigation processes, if any.
+Tax positions taken are not offset or aggregated with other positions.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefit that is more than 50 percent likely of being realized upon settlement with the applicable taxing authority.
 The portion of the benefits associated with tax positions taken that exceeds the amount measured as described above, if any, is reflected as a liability for unrecognized tax benefits in the accompanying Balance Sheets along with any associated interest and penalties that would be payable to the taxing authorities upon examination.
 Interest expense and penalties associated with unrecognized tax benefits, if any, are classified as income tax expense in the Statements of Income.
-The Bank maintained a reserve for uncertain tax positions of \$143 thousand and \$243 thousand at December 31, 2016 and 2015, respectively.
+The Bank maintained a reserve for uncertain tax positions of \$73 thousand and \$143 thousand at December 31, 2017 and 2016, respectively.